Econ Market Research

 Increased awareness of global issues like climate change, poverty, and human rights has significantly increased the demand for NGOs and charitable organizations.
 With an increasing number of people being aware of the issues facing communities across the world, there is an increased readiness to support organizations that are working towards solving such problems.

 Media, social networking, and public awareness campaigns have been the strong driving forces of awareness, which then translated into the increase in donation, volunteer service, and partnerships with corporations.
-Awareness has led governments, companies, and citizens to partner with NGOs to foster a more just and sustainable society.
+Awareness has led gove ments, companies, and citizens to partner with NGOs to foster a more just and sustainable society.

 • Corporate Social Responsibility (CSR) Initiatives